 Calen Addison (2018)

 Let’s start with the most recent selections and work backwards in team history.
 First off is Calen Addison.
-A player that is yet to make a big impact in the NHL, but will soon enough make noise as a regular blueliner with the Minnesota Wild.
+A player who has made an NHL impact over the past two seasons, he is patrolling the blue line for the San Jose Sharks following a midseason trade from the Minnesota Wild.
 He helped the Canadian World Junior team win gold in 2020 while picking up the most assists by a defenseman in the entire tournament.

 A second-round (53rd overall) pick in 2018, Addison has all kinds of room to grow with the Wild.
 The Penguins traded Addison away along with a first-round pick in Feb.
 2020 for Jason Zucker.
-At the time, 19-year-old Addison was a top prospect in the Penguins organization and is now an NHL regular for the San Jose Sharks.
+At the time, 19-year-old Addison was a top prospect in the Penguins organization.

 Filip Gustavsson (2016)